hashicorp/terraform-provider-aws/website/docs/r/launch_template.html.markdown

 The `ebs` block supports the following:

-* `delete_on_termination` - Whether the volume should be destroyed on instance termination (Default: `false`).
+* `delete_on_termination` - Whether the volume should be destroyed on instance termination.
+Defaults to `false` if not set.
 See [Preserving Amazon EBS Volumes on Instance Termination](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/terminating-instances.html#preserving-volumes-on-termination) for more information.
 * `encrypted` - Enables [EBS encryption](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/EBSEncryption.html)
   on the volume (Default: `false`).
 Cannot be used with `snapshot_id`.
 * `iops` - The amount of provisioned